 Moreover, there are not enough regulators to go around and check up on every incident.
 Most contractors never complain, while most property owners are happy with a “free roof” since they don’t even know that they just got screwed by the roofer AND the insurance.

-How to get insurance to pay for roof replacement!
+How to make insurance to pay for your roof replacement!

 In a nutshell, here is how to make your insurance company pay for a quality new roof, or a repair that will last.